Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 \subsection{Emission in the 10 to 30 micron range}

 We now consider the emission further into the MIR, in the 10 - 30 $\mu$m range, corresponding to reddest spectral range of \textit{JWST}.
-As before, we first present our `standard' model of $f_{\rm{dyn}} = 0.05$ with $M_{\rm{ej}} = 0.01\, \Msol$, before considering the $f_{\rm{dyn}} = 0.5$ and $f_{\rm{dyn}} = 0.01$ cases.
-We also find that changes in total ejecta mass have a smaller impact on the emergent spectra at these wavelengths than in the 1 -- 10 $\mu$m range, and so we focus on the $M_{\rm{ej}} = 0.01\, \Msol$ case as representative.
+As we find that the vast majority of the models evolve similarly in this range, we focus on our $f_{\rm{dyn}} = 0.05,0.5$ models with $M_{\rm{ej}} = 0.01\,\Msol$.
 The complete set of 10 -- 30 $\mu$m spectra for all models may be viewed in the supplementary material.

+In Fig. \ref{fig:MIRspec}, we present the `standard' model at 10, 40 and 75 days in the left-hand panels, and the lanthanide-rich $f_{\rm{dyn}} = 0.5$ model in the right-hand panels.
+Considering first the top-left panel at 10 days, we find a notable emission peak at 11 $\mu$m, consisting mostly of Ni\,\textsc{iii} with contributions from Ru\,\textsc{ii} and Ru\,\textsc{iii}, as well as trace amounts of lanthanides and other diverse species.
+The lanthanide-rich model has more emission from Ce\,\textsc{iii}, leading to a slightly brighter overall feature.